 Most dreadlock extensions are made with loose hair at one end (or sometimes both ends) so that these loose bits can be installed and woven into the loose hair at the end of your dreadlock(s).
 If you have rounded/locked ends and want to install extensions, you should plan to comb out at least a couple inches to attach your extensions to for the easiest install.
 (Doing this also makes the connection joint a much smooth transition diameter-wise.
 Otherwise you’ll end up with a big fat area where the two meet up!)

-Of course, like we mentioned earlier, not everyone sitting at home at their computer looking into the DIY option is well-versed or skilled at crochet enough to necessarily get it to work well enough to get the extensions to stay put.
+The ideal technique for installing extensions involves overlapping the frayed top of the extensions to the frayed ends of your existing dreadlocks using a crochet hook only.
+Of course, like we mentioned earlier, not everyone sitting at home at their computer looking into the DIY option is well-versed or skilled at crochet enough to necessarily get it to work well enough to get the extensions to stay put using a hook alone.
 In those situations, if visiting a professional dreadlock artists is not option.
 Some strategically placed string CAN be used.
 However, (although not mentioned in the video below), you should plan to use a very thin fishing line (best) or at the very least a synthetic thread fiber (polyester, etc.) to reduce the risk of mold growth that is associated with leaving string permanently in the dreadlocks.

 If you’ve tried the above method and had no luck, here is another option for you (video by Lunar Dreadlocks):